What health insurance do I need?

-If you are a national of an EU or EEA country, your national health care insurance is valid in Finland.
+- your national health care insurance is valid in Finland.
 To prove this, you must bring with you a European Health Insurance Card issued by your home country.
 If you are from a country where this card is not yet available, bring an E-128 (or E-111) form from your local health authority with you instead.
 You should also contact your local health authority and insurance agency in order to make sure that you are fully covered in case of illness or accident.

 In addition to health insurance, we strongly advise students to insure their personal possessions against theft, loss, or breakage and acquire a travel insurance before arriving in Finland.